BhavyaDhimxn/container-experiments/Exp-6/README.md

-# 🚀 Docker Network Experiment
+# 🚀 Docker Experiment 6: Docker Network Experiment

 This repository demonstrates how to create and test a custom Docker network (net-bridge) with multiple containers for seamless inter-container communication.
 The experiment showcases how containers can communicate within a user-defined bridge network.